vsrinivas/fuchsia/docs/magenta/index.md

 # Magenta

-Magenta is the OS kernel that powers FNL for Phones and Personal Computers.
+Magenta is a new kernel that powers the Fuchsia OS.

 This page is a non-comprehensive index of the magenta documentation.